 - Your future plans;

-- Whether you have any health problems;
+- Whether you have any physical or mental health problems;

 - Whether you have taken any steps on your own to get help with issues such as anger management or drug or alcohol addiction;